jimearruti/ddsp_interpolate/train/README.md

 ### Dataset split

-Edit `config.yaml` to adjust ratios for validation and train splits, and insert the preprocess folder you want the data to be split in.
+Edit `../config.yaml` to adjust ratios for validation and train splits, and insert the preprocess folder you want the data to be split in.

-After, perform the data split using
+After, while in the root directory, perform the data split using

 ```bash
 python -m train.split_dataset